GymMaster Logo

 By default, they will be sent 'from' no-reply@gymmasteronline.com but with the 'reply-to' set to the sending email - club email address, or staff email address depending on the user.

-Where a club or staff email address is set up correctly, GymMaster can send the email 'from' that email address.
-This does also require certain records to be set up correctly with your domain DNS provider, which is likely wherever the domain was registered.
+Where a club or staff email address is set up correctly, GymMaster can send the email 'from' that email address domain eg. `hello@mygym.com`.
+This requires domain records to be set up correctly with your domain DNS provider, which is likely wherever the domain was registered.
 Adding and changing DNS records is usually pretty straight forward, but the process is often different between providers so some technical knowledge may be required.

 Your domain name will need to have: